AI-Aided Online Adaptive OFDM Receiver: Design and Experimental Results: Introduction

-Recently, Ye et al. \cite{8052521} have proposed a novel data-driven AI-aided OFDM receiver that uses a fully connected-deep neural network (FC-DNN) to detect data directly after fast Fourier transformation (FFT) module.
-By treating joint channel estimation and signal detection as a black box, the AI-aided OFDM receiver exploits no expert knowledge of wireless communications and trains all parameters with a large amount of wireless data by stochastic gradient descent (SGD)-based algorithms.
-The data-driven AI-aided OFDM receiver in \cite{8052521} is proved to be robust to the impact of pilot reduction, CP omission, and nonlinear clipping noise, but it converges slowly and is with high computational complexity.
-Inspired by \cite{8052521}, other data-driven methods \cite{gui2018deep,xu2018deep} have been also developed recently.
+A novel data-driven AI-aided OFDM receiver is recently proposed in \cite{8052521}, and this receiver uses a fully connected deep neural network (FC-DNN) to detect data directly without estimating CSI explicitly after applying a fast Fourier transformation (FFT) module.
+The AI-aided OFDM receiver, which treats joint CE and SD as a black box, exploits no expert knowledge of wireless communications and trains all parameters with a large amount of wireless data by stochastic gradient descent-based algorithms.
+The data-driven AI-aided OFDM receiver in \cite{8052521} is robust to the effect of pilot reduction, CP omission, and nonlinear clipping noise; however, it converges slowly and has high computational complexity.
+A deep complex convolutional network (DCCN), which is inspired by \cite{8052521}, is proposed in \cite{OFDM2018DL1} for the receiver to convert OFDM waveform into detected symbols directly without using discrete Fourier transform (DFT).
+The Cascade-Net in \cite{OFDM2018DL2} is robust to ill-condition channels.
+The deep learning (DL) networks in \cite{balevi2019one} can perform CE and data symbol detection for one-bit OFDM receivers.
+Many other data-driven methods, such as those in \cite{gui2018deep,xu2018deep}, are also developed recently.
+In brief, the AI-aided OFDM receiver does not need to know prior information on the hand-craft and usually outperforms traditional OFDM receivers in terms of BER performance.